Looking for stabilizers in NSOP$\_1$: The case of -free PAC fields

 \begin{proof} We apply \cref{resultatgroup}.
 By \cref{stabomegafree} the assumption (H1) is satisfied.
 (H2) follows from \cref{pacchar0}.
 We want to show that (H3) holds, for this we construct an expansion of the language.

-By \cref{mesureprod} and \cref{mesureprodremarque} there is a countable extension $L'$ of the language $L_{ring}$ and a canonical $L'$-structure on $\mathbb{F}$ such that the group $G$ is definably measurable in $L'$ by a measure $\mu'$ definable over $M$ extending $\mu$ that is invariant under translations.
+By \cref{mesureprod} and \cref{mesureprod} there is a countable extension $L'$ of the language $L_{ring}$ and a canonical $L'$-structure on $\mathbb{F}$ such that the group $G$ is definably amenable in $L'$ by a measure $\mu'$ extending $\mu$ which is definable over $M$ and invariant under translations.
 We will write $\mathbb{F}'$ for $\mathbb{F}$ seen as an $L'$-structure.

-We have a definably measurable group in $L'$, so the ideal of formulas of measure $0$ is $S1$ on $G$, $M$-invariant and invariant under translation, so (H3) holds.
-By \cref{resultatgroup} there is a type definable subgroup $G_{0}$ of $G$ of bounded index, an algebraic group $H$ and a definable finite to one group homomorphism $\varphi$ from $G_{0}$ to $H(\mathbb{F})$.\end{proof}
+We have a definably amenable group in $L'$, so the ideal of formulas of measure $0$ is $S1$ on $G$, $M$-invariant and invariant under translation, so (H3) holds.
+By \cref{resultatgroup} there is a type-definable subgroup $G_{0}$ of $G$ of bounded index, an algebraic group $H$ and a definable finite to one group homomorphism $\varphi$ from $G_{0}$ to $H(\mathbb{F})$.\end{proof}

-\begin{remark} We can ask ourselves if we can get a stronger conclusion: In fact the subgroup $G_{0}$ is wide and the group homomorphism $\varphi$ from $G_{0}$ to $H(\mathbb{F})$ is definable on a domain $X_{\varphi}$, which is a definable set included in $G$ and containing $G_{0}$.
+\begin{remark} We can ask ourselves if we can get a stronger conclusion: In fact the subgroup $G_{0}$ is wide and the group homomorphism $\varphi$ from $G_{0}$ to $H(\mathbb{F})$ is defined on a domain $X_{\varphi}$, which is a definable set included in $G$ containing $G_{0}$.
 So $\mu(X_{\varphi}) > \frac{1}{n}$ for some $n<\omega$.
 This implies that any group containing $X_{\varphi}$ has finite index, and so finding an extension of $\varphi$ to such a group would strengthen the conclusion to $G_{0}$ being of finite index.\end{remark}

 \begin{remark} \cref{omegafreegroup} does not hold for interpretable groups: In \cite{hrushovski1994groups} (p.
 207) Hrushovski and Pillay point out that if $F$ is a PAC field of characteristic $0$ such that the subgroup of $n$-th powers have infinite index in $(F^{*},\cdot)$, then the group $G=F^{*}/(F^{*})^{n}$ can not be abstractly isomorphic to $H(F)$ for $H$ any algebraic group.
 More generally no type-definable subgroup of $G$ of bounded index can be sent by a morphism of finite kernel into $H(F)$. \end{remark}